monome/docs/norns/sftp.md

 	![](../image/sftp2.png)

-5. Enter the IP address that is displayed on the second line of the Norns SYSTEM / WIFI screen in the Server field of the dialog in Cyberduck.
+5. Enter the IP address that is displayed on the second line of the norns SYSTEM / WIFI screen in the Server field of the dialog in Cyberduck.
 Enter "we" in the Username field and "sleep" in the Password field.
-The completed dialog should look like this (note that the IP address may be different, use the one given on _your_ Norns screen):
+The completed dialog should look like this (note that the IP address may be different, use the one given on _your_ norns screen):

 	![](../image/sftp3.png)